- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (28 Oct, 29 Oct, 30 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (28 Oct, 29 Oct, 30 Oct).

 IIA.
-Geophysical Activity Summary 26/2100Z to 27/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 523 km/s at 26/2100Z.
-Total IMF reached 5 nT at 27/1649Z.
-The maximum southward component of Bz reached -3 nT at 26/2148Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 1897 pfu.
+Geophysical Activity Summary 26/2100Z to 27/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 672 km/s at 27/0000Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 36223 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (28 Oct) and quiet levels on days two and three (29 Oct, 30 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one, two, and three (28 Oct, 29 Oct, 30 Oct).

 III.
 Event probabilities 28 Oct-30 Oct

 Estimated Afr/Ap 27 Oct 014/016

 Major-severe storm 01/01/01